upala-digital-identity/group-manager/README.md

 - question: "Select group manager address:" (default: wallet[0] derived from the seed).
 - write group manager to config.
 - question: "Select pool factory" ({options: {MerkleTreePool, SignedScoresPool}, default: SignedScoresPool})
-- retrieve pool factory address and abi by name from ./contracts/src (see example data structure [here](https://github.com/upala-digital-identity/upala-front/tree/master/packages/contracts/src) - will be in a separate module soon. todo)
+- retrieve pool factory address and abi by name from ./contracts/src (see example data structure [here](https://github.com/upala-digital-identity/upala-front/tree/master/packages/contracts/src) - will be in a [separate module](https://github.com/upala-digital-identity/deployments) soon.)
 - write **poolType** to confing.
 - call **createPool()** function of the selected poolFactory.
 - write the response address to **groupAddress** in config.